w3c/wot-security/wot-security-metadata.md

 - "in":"body" - the key is in the body
 - "in":"cookie" - the key is in a cookie

-TO DISCUSS: This leaves open the format of the API key, so it is assumed opaque.
-An alternative to an API key is a JWT token, which has similar properties but also includes information about the source, expiry date, and other useful information.
-We should look at how API keys are used in practice to see if any additional parameters are needed.

 ### OAuth2.0

 Type: "oauth2"

 To do.
-There are also multiple flows: implicit, password, clientCredentials, and authorizationCode.
+There are multiple flows: implicit, password, clientCredentials, and authorizationCode.
 Each one may use different kinds of tokens.
 We probably want to model after the [OpenAPI OAuth Flow Object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.1.md#oauthFlowObject).

-TO DISCUSS: Which flows are relevant?

 ### OpenID Connect